netdata/netdata/web/README.md

 analysis.

 Whenever you use a chart in this way, Netdata synchronizes all the other charts to match it.
-This even applies across different Netdata agents if you connect them using the [node menu](../registry)!
+Chart synchronization even works between separate Netdata agents if you connect them using the [node menu](../registry)!

 You can change how charts show their metrics in a few different ways, each of